How to use MileageWise’s Odometer Recording Sections tool

 The section with the red coloring indicates that you have to manually adjust that section since the deficit or surplus is more than what would be a result of a minor error.

-In this case, you would need to manually change odometer readings or add/delete trips to make sure that the numbers add up.
+In this case, you would need to manually change odometer data or add/delete trips to make sure that the numbers add up.

 When you collapse the window, you will only see the header, but it won’t disappear completely.